Thursday, December 29, 2011

 Abdoul's Tangia

-6 pounds beef shanks
+6 pounds beef shanks2 whole preserved lemons

 2 heaping tablespoons ground cumin